 How to Bake Same Size Cupcakes

-Baking same size cupcakes can be a challenge when you just start baking cupcakes professionally.
-Learning few tips and tricks can make a huge difference.
+Baking same size cupcakes can be a challenge when you just start baking cupcakes.
+However, getting them to look professional is just as easy as a few simple tricks.
+Here’s one that can make a huge difference.

 Most often we make cupcakes and baked them only to realize that they are not all of the similar size.